koodlelab/koodlelab_blog/README.md

 koodlelab_blog
 ==============

-My own blog site to be launched soon at http://www.koodlelab.com using Ruby on Rails.
+My own blog site at http://www.koodlelab.org using Ruby on Rails.